 Depending on the age of the property, the number of windows in the room, the size of the room where you want to install a stove and the insulation of the house these can vary dramatically.
 We will be able to advise you on the most appropriate size at\ our visit.

 Why do I need to line my chimney?

 A stove works most efficiently when fitted with a flue as close as possible to that stated by the manufacturer.
 Hot air rises, if it cools it will slow or start sinking.
 It doesn’t rise well in a cold chimney, tar can be deposited and condensation caused, both of which can damage your property.
-If the smoke slows too much the stove will burn poorly and smoke can leak from the doors when adding fuel and even exit the through the air intakes leaving dangerous gases in the room.
+If the smoke slows too much the stove will burn poorly and smoke can leak from the doors when adding fuel and even exit the air intakes leaving dangerous gases in the room.